-Corning and the Southern Fingers Lakes is one of New York States most historic areas.
+Corning and the Southern Finger Lakes is one of New York States most historic areas.
 From the Gaffer District's own important place in the history of glass making, and the restored architectural wonders that line Market Street, to the people who not only made their mark on the world, but helped make this region famous, you're invited to slip between the pages of history and explore the past.

 For architecture and design enthusiasts, Buildings Alive! is a historic and architectural walking tour through the Gaffer District, Corning's famed downtown.
 Learn about the past lives of the buildings on this self-guided tour.
 Don't miss a stroll across the Centerway Walking Bridge, which was named American Public Works Association Historic Restoration & Preservation's "Project of the Year" in 2014.
 The bridge, constructed in 1921 (the same year that the Yankees purchased 20 acres in the Bronx to build another New York landmark, Yankee Stadium) features glass pavers, lawns, perennial gardens and a maze.
 This unique pedestrian walkway connects downtown Corning's Gaffer District to the Corning Museum of Glass.